Germany starts ‘wave-breaker’ shutdown as Europe locks down

 The plan, which needs lawmakers’ approval, is facing resistance from parts of Prime Minister Boris Johnson’s own Conservative Party, which worries about its economic impact.
 Still, passage is virtually assured because of backing from the opposition Labour Party.

 Austria is also introducing new restrictions this week.
-Starting Tuesday and until the end of November, restaurants and bars are being closed — except for deliveries and takeout, as in Germany and England — and cultural, sports and leisure activities are canceled.
+Starting Tuesday and until the end of November, restaurants and bars are being closed — except for deliveries and takeout, as in Germany and England — and cultural, sports and leisure activities canceled.
 Residents will be asked to stay home from 8 p.m. to 6 a.m.
-They can go out to exercise or to work, among other things.
+They can go out to exercise or to work, among other things, and nonessential shops will remain open.

 In Spain, lawmakers last week approved an extension until May 2021 of the country’s state of emergency.
 The measure puts into place a national nightly curfew and allows regions to impose more localized restrictions, such as limiting movement outside city limits on weekends.

-Note: This story has been corrected to show that Austria plans to keep nonessential shops open.